burhankhanlodhy/DXHO/README.md

  - If you chose 1 from then write the address of raw file. (.CR2 or .NEF)
  - Press Enter.
+ - It will save a converted .FITS file in same folder as of source file.

 **Aperture Photometry:**